wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `init()`, the value of which is the identify of the other end of the receiving link.
 This suggests that the `rqstr_` field of the interface object stores the string name of the next hop, which is typically the L1 cache or the TLB object.

+The memory hierarchy also supports custom commands, which carries a command of `CustomCmd` in the request object.
+Custom commands are transformed into a memory event object by calling `createCustomEvent()`, and the resulting memory event object carries a command of `CustomReq`.
+We do not cover custom command in this article, as the are pretty straightforward to implement.

+### Transforming MemEvents to Requests